 In fact, donations under $100 are down 14.9 percent year-over-year, according to the latest data from the Fundraising Effectiveness Project.

 Small donations of $5, $10, or $20 are a great way to get new donors familiar with your organization.

 Giving just a few dollars takes minimal commitment on the donor’s end.
 But small gift donors can provide tremendous long-term value if you follow up effectively and grow relationships over time.

 In fact, many donors now prefer to make a small test donation to see how a nonprofit responds before committing to a larger gift.

-Well, millennial donors aren’t the only ones using this approach!
-It’s impossible to know ahead of time, but there’s a chance that $5 donation you just received could be from a potential board member, employee, sponsor, or future major donor who wants to see how you respond to even the smallest gifts.
+It’s impossible to know ahead of time.
+But there’s a chance the $5 donation you just received could be from a potential board member, employee, sponsor, or future major donor who wants to see how you respond to even the smallest gifts!

-To start, think about all the things that are covered by your annual fund.
-Take a small, but tangible item from your annual budget and launch an email appeal campaign focused on that specific need.
+To start, think about all the things your annual fund covers.
+Take a small but tangible item from your annual budget and launch a digital campaign focused on that specific need.

-For example, let’s say your nonprofit focuses on providing educational opportunities for students in underserved populations.
-Focus a small donation appeal on a specific week-long after school program.
+If your nonprofit focuses on providing educational opportunities for students in underserved populations, focus a small donation appeal on a specific week-long after-school program.

 In your appeal, you can make an ask like, “Please consider donating just $10 today, so we can reach our goal of $500 so students can attend this program at no cost to their families.”